Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The committee refused planning permission for a change of use of the forecourt at 154 High Road, Chadwell Heath, Romford, from car sales to a hand car wash.
-The application, which included the installation of a Perspex screen, was recommended for approval by officers, subject to conditions.
-However, the committee voted by a majority of four to three to refuse the application.
+The committee refused planning permission for a change of use of a forecourt from car sales to a hand car wash at 154 High Road, Chadwell Heath.
+The application, submitted by Richard Wood, also included the installation of a Perspex screen.

-Regulation 19 - East London Joint Waste Plan
+East London Joint Waste Plan (ELJWP)

 Attendees